Anahisv23/Anahisv23/README.md

 <h2>Hello there, my name is Anahis!
 I'm a Software Engineer 👋</h2>

 <ul>
-<li>👩🏻‍💻 I’m currently working on features on a dev friend's web application using the Javascript PERN stack </li>
+<li>👩🏻‍💻 I’m currently learning TypeScript!</li>
-<li>🌱 I’m currently practicing Algorithms and Data Structures on Algo Expert, LeetCode, and PRAMP</li>
+<li>🌱 I am also practicing Algorithms and Data Structures on Algo Expert, LeetCode, and PRAMP</li>
 <li>📧 How to reach me: anahisvq7@gmail.com</li>
 <li>😊 Pronouns: She/Her/Ella</li>
 <li>✨ Fun fact: When I'm not coding I love to do yoga, play animal crossing, or go on nature walks</li>